Stuartlab-UCSC/hexmap-view/docs/help/createMap.rst

 We strongly encourage users to choose and execute an appropriate method for dealing with missing values before using our pipeline.
 In general there is not a single method that is best for all types of data.
+There is an option on the **Create Map** window to replace any missing values with zeroes.
+This applies to **feature data** whose missing values are converted to zero before calculating spearman similarities.
-If missing values are present in **Feature data**, they are converted to 0 before calculating spearman similarities.
-Depending on the distribution of the data our technique of filling with 0 may be problematic.
+Depending on the distribution of the data our technique of filling with zeroes may be problematic.